mugpeng/aweshelf/docs/article_media/0529/aweshelf-bookmark-your-ai-coding-sessions.md

 - inspectable before applying changes
 - easy to verify after each operation

-`aweshelf` follows those principles.
+It does not try to be a platform.
+It does not sync to the cloud.
+It does not require an account.
 The bookmarks are on disk.
 The format is plain JSON.
-The CLI is predictable.
-The agent can read and write bookmarks without guessing.
+The agent can read and write without guessing.
+The human can browse without memorizing commands.

 ## More from Webioinfo